Compliance is now more complex than ever.

 Lidl carefully and confidentially checks all reports of Compliance breaches.

-Reports that do not concern Compliance matters will not be processed.
+Reports that do not concern Compliance matters will be forwarded for process to the relevant departments.
 For all other matters, please contact our Customer Service:

 4. How will the personal data of the whistleblower and the reported person be processed?